AaronCWacker/Yggdrasil/README.md

 If we want to simulate the two types of Memory humans use it is worth considering Semantic and Episodic memory since data and knowledge representation exists really to communicate and persist to memory what we communicate.

 Nine properties
 There are essentially nine properties of episodic memory that collectively distinguish it from other types of memory.
-Other types of memory may exhibit a few of these properties, but only episodic memory has all nine:[7]
+Other types of memory may exhibit a few of these properties, but only episodic memory has all nine.
+Episodic m

 Contain summary records of sensory-perceptual-conceptual-affective processing.
 Retain patterns of activation/inhibition over long periods.